awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up-windows.md

 ## Install AWSPowerShell\.NetCore on Windows<a name="ps-installing-awspowershellnetcore"></a>

 You can install the AWSPowerShell\.NetCore on computers that are running Windows with PowerShell version 3 through 5\.1, or PowerShell Core 6\.0 or later\.
-For information about how to install PowerShell Core, see [https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell)\.
+For information about how to install PowerShell Core, see [Installing various versions of PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell) on the Microsoft PowerShell website\.

-You can install AWSPowerShell\.NetCore in one of two ways:
+You can install AWSPowerShell\.NetCore in one of two ways
-+ Installing from PowerShell Gallery using the `Install-Module` cmdlet\.
-+ Downloading the module as a [ZIP archive](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWSPowerShell.NetCore.zip) and extracting it in one of the module directories\.
-You can discover your module directories by printing the value of the `$Env:PSModulePath` variable.
++ Downloading the module from [AWSPowerShell\.NetCore\.zip](https://sdk-for-net.amazonwebservices.com/ps/v4/latest/AWSPowerShell.NetCore.zip) and extracting it in one of the module directories\.
+You can discover your module directories by printing the value of the `$Env:PSModulePath` variable\.
++ Installing from the PowerShell Gallery using the `Install-Module` cmdlet, as described in the following procedure\.

+**To install AWSPowerShell\.NetCore from the PowerShell Gallery using the Install\-Module cmdlet**

 To install the AWSPowerShell\.NetCore from the PowerShell Gallery, your computer must be running PowerShell 5\.0 or later, or running [PowerShellGet](https://www.powershellgallery.com/packages/PowerShellGet) on PowerShell 3 or later\.
 Run the following command\.